Patients and Visitors

 As a patient at the Ashtabula County Medical Center, you have certain rights and responsibilities, which protect you and help us provide you with efficient, quality health care.

 Ashtabula County Medical Center takes patient confidentiality and privacy very seriously.
 In the event you need to request your medical records, we must have your authorization.
 Please download, fill out and return the form below.
 Please be sure to mark ATTENTION: Health Information Management on the envelope to asssure the information is directed to the appropriate department.

-Release of Information Authorization
+Release of Information Authorization Notice of Privacy Practices

 - To have your personal dignity respected.
 To the confidentiality of your identifiable health information.

 - To enjoy personal privacy and a safe, clean environment and to let us know if you would like to restrict your visitors or phone calls.